Updated July 13, 2023

 Based on mutual discussion amongst the parties, the reader may note that they may agree to a balloon payment at the beginning of the loan tenure or anytime during the loan tenure.
 In such a scenario, the interest charge may change accordingly.

-Let’s take another scenario of the balloon payment, wherein Mr. Peter takes the loan with the same conditions, but here, the parties agree to charge only interest for the period of loan tenure with the principal being repaid in full at the end of the loan tenure.
+Let’s take another scenario of the balloon payment, wherein Mr. Peter takes the loan with the same conditions.
+Still, the parties agree to charge only interest for the loan tenure period, with the principal repaid at the end of the loan tenure.

-In such a case, Mr. Peter will be paying approximately $900 monthly for a period of 5 years, which will be adjusted totally towards interest.
-In such a situation, Mr. Peter gets to use the cash of $500,000 immediately for his financial needs for small payments to be made towards the interest component.
+In such a case, Mr. Peter will pay approximately $900 monthly for five years, which will be adjusted towards interest.
+In such a situation, Mr. Peter can use the $500,000 immediately for his financial needs for small payments towards the interest component.
 This helps him in finance management.

 Balloon Payments and Mortgages

-Balloon payment mortgage is nothing but a loan taken and the repayment being structured in a way that it already considers the balloon payments to be made by the borrower at the end of the loan tenure.
+A balloon payment mortgage is nothing but a loan taken, and the repayment is structured so that it already considers the balloon payments to be made by the borrower at the end of the loan tenure.

 Application of Balloon Payments

-Application of balloon payments is mostly found by organizations which may be small business owners, home buyers, businesses planning an expansion, businesses being in or entering into the development phase of the growth cycle.
+Application of balloon payments is mainly found by organizations which may be small business owners, home buyers, businesses planning an expansion, and companies being in or entering into the development phase of the growth cycle.

-Usually, these are the businesses or categories, which require an initial larger cash outflow with revenue-yielding activities taking up starting a couple of years.
+Usually, these are the businesses or categories which require an initial more enormous cash outflow, with revenue-yielding activities taking up starting a couple of years.

-It will be good to understand that having balloon payments structured in loan help these businesses to meet the initial cash crunch and, therefore, act as a great financial tool.
+It will be good to understand that having balloon payments structured in loan help these businesses meet the initial cash crunch and act as a great financial tool.

 Advantages of Balloon Payments

-- Lower monthly payments to be made, as the calculation for monthly payments is done on a longer tenure basis.
+- Lower monthly payments are to be made, as the calculation for monthly payments is made on a more extended tenure basis.

-- Saved from the burden of high-interest rates, as the person will not have to bear interest if he had to take a loan for a longer duration
+- Saved from the burden of high-interest rates, the person will not have to bear interest if he has to take a loan for a longer duration.

-- Beneficial for people who have bulk payments coming in the business
+- Beneficial for people who have bulk payments coming into the business

-- Beneficial for people who need short term financing
+- Helpful for people who need short-term financing

-- A person may be able to fetch larger loans in comparison to usual loan
+- A person may be able to fetch larger loans in comparison to the usual loan

-- Beneficial for people who anticipate getting bulk income at certain or specified times
+- Useful for people who anticipate getting bulk income at particular or specified times

 Disadvantages of Balloon Payments

-- A default will be very detrimental, as the borrower will have to make the balloon payment by any way.
+- A default will be very detrimental, as the borrower will have to make the balloon payment in any way.